-Traditional Ayurvedic massage is a full body. this gentle massage focusing on the body’s lymphatic pathways. its a two part treatment that focuses on the lymph nodes and the lymphatic system.
+Traditional Ayurvedic massage is a full body, gentle massage focusing on the body’s lymphatic pathways.
+Its a two part treatment that focuses on the lymph nodes and the lymphatic system.
 The massage continuity is flowing with long sweeps in the direction of lymph flow.

 We begin first with Garshana, a light exfoliation of the skin with the use of raw silk gloves.
-This invigorous skin exfoliation allows for an increase in circulation and lymph movement as well as slothing off dead skin, opening the pores and now skin is ready to receive the traditional warm sesame oil used during the abyanga massage.
+This invigorous skin exfoliation allows for an increase in circulation and lymph movement as well as slothing off dead skin, opening the pores and now skin is ready to receive the traditional warm sesame oil detoxification in abyanga massage.

 After Garshana, we begin Abyanga, a warm oil body massage that focuses on areas of the body where the highly developed network of lymph nodes are located, including the mammary glands.
 Ayurvedic massage restores balance and energy to the body as well as removing physiological impurities from the tissues.
 It also brings about a number of subjective changes in mood, such as relaxation and a feeling of well-being.
 It is best to experience these subjective changes in order to fully appreciate them!